 That is a common question ~ and a good one.
 The canning methods you choose are the most important factor in canning safety.

 First, you need to choose the food or product you intend to can.
-When

 Once you decide what food you’d like to can, you must choose a canning method to match the food type.
 The two recommended, safe methods are pressure or hot water bath.